Atlas wild ass: Taxonomy

 Purported bones have been found in a number of rock shelters across Morocco and Algeria by paleontologists including Alfred Romer (1928, 1935) and Camille Arambourg (1931).
 While the existence of numerous prehistoric rock art depictions, and Roman mosaics leave no doubt about the former existence of African wild asses in North Africa, it has been claimed that the original bones that were used to describe the subspecies atlanticus actually belonged to a fossil zebra.
 Therefore, the name E. a. atlanticus would be "unavailable" to the Atlas wild ass.

 It was also hypothesized that the appearance of Nubian and Somali wild asses were clinal and that they appeared different as an artifact of the recent extinction of intermediate-looking populations.
 This would make the living African wild ass a monotypic species with no subspecies, and at least question the existence of extinct subspecies like the Atlas wild ass.
 However, genetic studies have shown since that Nubian and Somali wild asses are different enough to warrant subspecies status.
 Additionally, domestic donkeys carry two different haplotypes, one shared with the Nubian wild ass, and another of unknown origin that is not found in the Somali wild ass.
-The presence of the extinct Atlas wild ass in the Ancient world makes it a plausible source for the second haplotype.
+The presence of the extinct Atlas wild ass in the Ancient Mediterranean makes it a plausible source for the second haplotype.